amp template

 3. EXTRA BATTERY - The M365 goes about 19km on a full charge at full power.
 Under 50% battery will also mean a noticable drop in power.
 So if you want to cruise for longer adding an extra battery may work for you, unless you go for a clone scooter with a better range built in but unknown quality and reliability.

-OPTION TWO is a variation where you build a 10S3P battery pack yourself by sourcing the best battery cells, spot welding them, and adding a common port BMS (25A).
+Another option is to build a 10S3P battery pack yourself by sourcing the best battery cells, spot welding them, and adding a common port BMS (16A is enough if going in parallel to original and you don't go over 800W).
 More expensive but quality cells, less weight, and you'd learn heaps or blow yourself up in the process.

 6. REAR LIGHT HOLDER - This is only if you have installed the rear fender support; a short piece of aluminium can be bent and screwed to the fender in a good location above the existing light.
 A rechargable red flashing light can then be added.

 7. BRAKE DISC - The M365Pro comes with a larger brake disc as standard.
 It can replace the M365 disc and offers better stopping power by virtue of more disc surface contacting the brake pads.
-There are also after-market brake discs from places like 100kilowat.ru or £25 from the ESS in the UK (plus shipping, plus paypal fees).
-There is nothing better.
-The stock disc is 110mm while this beast is 132mm!
-Comes with all parts required.
+There are also after-market brake discs from places like 100kilowat.ru or £25 from Goro (plus shipping, plus paypal fees).

-8. SWAP BRAKE & BELL - Love this one!
-You should only need a couple of fingers to pull the brake lever but in the normal position it is very awkward.
+8. SWAP BRAKE & BELL - You should only need a couple of fingers to pull the brake lever but in the normal position it is very awkward.
 Much easier to reach it if you swap it's location with the bell!
 Mihai has a video about this.
 You don't need a dremel to trim the plastic clip, wire cutters are fine.
 A craft knife shortens the rubber bung easily.
 If you have Meetlocks grips then you don't need to cut the inside end of the handles.
 Set and readjust the brake afterward.
-Note that you lose the free mounting space on that side of the stem with this move.

 Handy Links